openbmc/bmcweb/DEVELOPING.md

     - Application startup time should be less than 1 second on target hardware (AST2500)

-2. ### Asyncronous programming
+2. ### Asynchronous programming
-   Care should be taken to ensure that all code is written to be asyncronous in nature, to avoid blocking methods from stopping the processing of other tasks.
+   Care should be taken to ensure that all code is written to be asynchronous in nature, to avoid blocking methods from stopping the processing of other tasks.
 At this time the webserver uses boost::asio for it async framework.
    Threads should be avoided if possible, and instead use async tasks within